Probable-Futures/data-engineering/mapbox-tilesets/README.md

 Make sure to fill the required configurations [here](tests/utils/configs.ts).
 This includes specifying the `id` of the dataset to validate, the tile coordinates and the method to use during validation (read below the different ways we use for validation).

+Download the CSV files from S3: These CSV files represent the original data from woodwell.
+These files should be found in the `global-pf-data-engineering` bucket.
+Place the CSV file you want to validate against inside `/woodwellDatasets`.
+The name of the file should be `woodwell.{dataset_id}.csv`, for example, `woodwell.40601.csv`.

 To start the app, first you need to run `yarn install`, and then run `yarn dev` inside `mapbox-tilesets` directory.

 ## Techincal notes